 Usher in the new year with views of the NYC skyline from the water.
 Many New Year's Eve cruises float along the Hudson River, which is a natural border of the states of New York and New Jersey.
 Cruises usually include dancing, dinner, drinks and clear views of the fireworks.
 These cruises sell out quickly, so book your tickets before the holiday season begins.

 A Circle Line Sightseeing Cruise in New York City

 Run Through Central Park

-Fitness enthusiasts may want to celebrate the new year with the New York Road Runners’ midnight run, a 6.4-kilometer trek through Central Park.
+Fitness enthusiasts may want to celebrate the new year with the New York Road Runners’ Midnight Run, a 6.4-kilometer trek through Central Park.
 You’ll have an excellent view of the fireworks from the route.
-You can even participate in the costume competition, in which prizes go to the most zany, interesting or “nuttiest,” individual and group costumes.
+You can even run in costume; the zanier, more interesting or “nuttier” the individual and group costumes, the better.

 Party on a Rooftop

 Get a bird's-eye view of the ball drop in Times Square without having to wait outside in the cold or battle the crowds.
-Some rooftop venues like the Monarch Lounge and the Attic Rooftop & Lounge overlook all of the action in Times Square.
+Some rooftop venues such as the Monarch Lounge and St. Cloud overlook all of the action in Times Square.
 Watch the crowds gather below you while you sip a cocktail and munch on some hors d'oeuvres, and take part in a Champagne toast.
-You can buy tickets in advance.
+You can buy tickets in advance to most events.

 See a Concert